Scapula (Shoulder Blade)

-This region is marked by some longitudinal ridges, out of which a thick ridge joins the lateral border.
-This part of bone acts as a lever for the action of the serratus anterior muscle, helping to move the arm away from the body.
+This region is marked by longitudinal ridges, out of which a thick ridge joins the lateral border.
+This part of the bone acts as a lever for the action of the serratus anterior muscle, helping to move the arm away from the body.

 A hook-like projection, called the coracoid process, originates from the superior border of the head of the scapula, projecting forward and curving laterally, lying underneath the clavicle.